cadolphs/google_photo_emailer/README.md

 This will take some time as it's not urgent and I'm learning about a number of web things as I go (e.g. authenticating with Google via oauth2 in an application).

 # Thoughts and brainstorms so far
+## 2023-01-17
+Great success.
+Figured out how to take the token and use it to build a proper request against the endpoint _and_ how to parse that stuff into a struct.
+The current version, when run, prints a list of my album titles.
+Yay.

 ## 2023-01-14
 Let's see how far we get with the example from that rust oauth2 crate for a desktop application.